projecthuman-repo/team-project-gravity/off-boarding/README.md

 # SPOTSTITCH OFF-BOARDING

-## General Information Before Getting Started
+## General Information
-This repository is used to develop a mobile (iOS and Android) application, which is also deployed as a web application (as of right now since the product is still being built and has yet to be shipped and deployed on the Play or Apple Store).
+This repository is used to develop the mobile (iOS and Android) application SpotStitch, which is also functional as a web application.
+It is temporarily deployed on the web awaiting deployment on the Play Store & Apple Store.

-The tech stack that is being used is:
+### Tech Stack
   - Frontend: React Native
   - Backend: GraphQL with Express middleware and MinIO for image storage
   - Database: MySQL (using the Sequelize library)